A Schematic Model of Gauged S-Duality Spontaneous Breakdown: Abstract

 \section{Abstract}

-We present a schematic solution of the $SL(2,{\mathbb{R}})$ BRST equation of gauged $S$-duality using modular forms of the Ramanujan $\Delta$ function type.
-The solutions with spontaneously broken gauged $S$-duality with the gauge group $\bar{\Gamma}_0(12)$ satisfy the desired conditions for the dimensionality of space-time and the gauge symmetries of low energy theory in the zero slope limit $\alpha^\prime\to0$.
+We present a schematic model of the $\widehat{sl(2,{\boldsymbol{R}})}$ Kugo-Ojima physical state condition of gauged S-duality using modular forms of the Ramanujan $\Delta$ function type.
+The properties of the solutions with spontaneously broken gauged S-duality with their dimensionality of space-time and the gauge symmetries of low energy theory are studied.

-Dynamical gauged $S$-duality, proposed by the author, has been used to describe the dynamics of $D$-brane fields.\cite{K,Y} The gauged $S$-duality is defined only by its algebraic structure and, in this formalism, we cannot always evaluate the path-integrals.
-Nevertheless, we can obtain some non-perturbative properties of the theory by solving the $SL(2,{\mathbb{R}})$ BRST equation of gauged $S$-duality.
+Dynamical gauged S-duality, proposed by the author, has been used to describe the dynamics of D-brane fields.\cite{K,Y1,Y2} The gauged S-duality is defined only by its algebraic structure and, in this formalism, we cannot always evaluate the path-integrals.
+Nevertheless, we can obtain some non-perturbative properties of the theory by solving the ${\widehat{sl(2,{\boldsymbol{R}})}}$ Kugo-Ojima physical state condition\cite{KO2} of gauged and affinized S-duality.\cite{Konishi2} The search for the solutions of the Kugo-Ojima physical state condition brings us back to Ramanujan's $\Delta$ function.\cite{R} This function is one of the most celebrated modular forms and is defined by